► Baby battery crossover due in next year

 Google’s Android Automotive OS: does it work?

-Volvo’s also made a big fuss about its ‘Care by Volvo’ subscription service in the past couple of years, which will apply to every new EV.
+The Swedes have been focused on the Care by Volvo subscription service in the past couple of years, which will apply to every new EV.
 Like the C40, there’ll be demos to test at a dealer, but you’ll order your car online, regardless of whether you’re buying or subscribing.